Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 In case of smart contracts, each external call interrupts the execution and hands over control to unknown code.
 Do not treat external contract invocations as regular method calls.
 Instead, think of them as sending a message and temporarily pausing execution of your contract.
-The receiving side has full control of what to do next and can choose to call your contract again, while it is still in the "paused" state waiting for the external call to be completed.
+The receiving side has full control of what to do next and can choose to call your contract again while it is still in the "paused" state waiting for the external call to be completed.
 Once the external call is completed, you might find your contract in a completely different state.
 See an :ref:`example <reentracny-unit-testing>`, based on the DAO contract vulnerability of how reentrancy can be discovered using unit testing.

 - Avoid changing the state after an external call: use the *Checks-Effects-Interactions* pattern: validate data, update the contract state, make external calls.
-- If you need to perform some state changes after and external call -- use `invoke_contract_read_only <https://docs.rs/concordium-std/latest/concordium_std/trait.HasHost.html#method.invoke_contract_read_only>`_.
+- If you need to perform some state changes after an external call use `invoke_contract_read_only <https://docs.rs/concordium-std/latest/concordium_std/trait.HasHost.html#method.invoke_contract_read_only>`_.
   If the read-only invocation succeeds, it ensures that the state has not been changed after returning from the external call.
   Using ``invoke_contract`` covers most of the cases where protection from reentrancy is required.
-- Alternatively, consider using a *mutex*: a boolean flag that is set before making an external call, preventing all entrypoints from reentrancy, and reset back after the call is complete.
+- Alternatively, consider using a *mutex*: a boolean flag that is set before making an external call, preventing all entrypoints from reentrancy.
+Reset after the call is complete.

 .. _best-practices-code-documentation:

-Code Documentation
+Code documentation
 ------------------

-- Write an outline of the smart contract functionality in the beginning of the file, if the contract implements some standards, mention it.
+- Write an outline of the smart contract functionality in the beginning of the file; if the contract implements some standards, mention it.
 - Document decisions/choices in the code.
 - Document entrypoints: